-Career management isn't just a nice-to-do, it's a must do, if you expect to gain maximum success and happiness from the hours you invest in work.
-Face it, you are likely going to work 40 hours a week for your entire adult life.
-Why not make them the best 40 hours that you can create?
+Career management is a must if you expect to gain maximum success and happiness from the hours you invest in work.
+You are likely going to work 40 hours a week for your entire adult life, and by managing your career effectively, you can make the best of those 40 hours.

-Career management in which you plan and work to obtain new skills, capabilities, and experiences, is the answer.
-Share your goals with your boss and you have created a partner who can help you broaden your experience.
+Share your goals with your boss and gain a partner who can help you broaden your experience.

-You are chock full of talents and skills.
-Continuing their development will stretch your world and enable more of your unique contribution.
-This, in turn, will make your career success and progress a cornerstone in your fully-developed life.
-Does your world get any better than this?
-Not really.
+Developing your talents and skills will stretch your world and enable more of your unique contribution.
+This, in turn, can make your career successful.

-When most employees think about their careers, they have not thought past their current job or the next promotion that they'd like to receive.
+Many employees have not thought past their current job or the next promotion they'd like to receive.
 They need to broaden their short-term thinking.
 As employees are promoted up the organization chart, fewer jobs become available, yet continuing to grow skills and experience should still be a priority for people obtaining value from and adding value to their career.

 5 Tips for Career Growth and Development

-- Could your career development and management use help to gain momentum?
+Could your career development and management use help to gain momentum?
 People who are the most successful and satisfied in their careers have proactively determined what they want from work.
-Once they’ve decided on their goals, they make a plan to accomplish the goals.

-- Developing a timeline with career goals and expected milestones is also an effective way to manage your career.
-Bringing your boss and his or her sponsorship and mentoring into the picture will ensure that you have an internal mentor who will help you manage your career.
+Bringing your boss and their sponsorship and mentoring into the picture will ensure that you have an internal mentor who will help you manage your career.

-- The career path is discussed at several meetings bi-annually with the employee’s boss.
-The company doesn’t own the career path; the employee does.
-But, the company demonstrates its deep commitment to its employees by assisting where possible with resources of time and dollars.
+A career path can be discussed at several bi-annual meetings with your boss.
+Some companies demonstrate a deep commitment to their employees by assisting where possible with resources of time and dollars.
+However, remember that it is your career path.

 Write it down.